 Larger, heavier people will do better with wider boards as this provides them with better stability.
 Wider boards are also great if you plan on paddling with your young child on the front or your dog, as well as those planning on using their board for yoga or fishing.

 Generally, something around 5 inches (13 cm) makes for a good stable board.
-However for particularly heavy people, or for someone planning on having their child or dog on the front (combined weight of around 100 kgs), then you’ll want to look for a board with a thickness of around 6 inches (15 cm).
+However, for particularly heavy people, or for someone planning on having their child or dog on the front (combined weight of around 100 kgs or more), then you’ll want to look for a board with a thickness of at least 6 inches (15 cm).